Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Deboned Chicken, 2.
 Turkey Meal, 3.
 Lentils, 4.
 Peas, 5.
 Ground Flaxseed

-Another great thing about the dog food is that it has large kibbles, which are easier to grab and chew for dogs like vizslas.
-The formula is also fortified with glucosamine and omega fatty acids that keep your dog’s joints and fur in ideal shape.
+Another great thing about this dog food is its large kibble, which is easier to grab and chew for dogs like vizslas.
+The formula contains glucosamine and omega fatty acids that keep your dog’s joints and fur in ideal shape.
 Since the recipe doesn’t contain fillers, grains, corn, or artificial additives, it’s perfect for sensitive and allergic dogs.

 9. Zignature Zssential Multi-Protein Formula Grain-Free Dry Dog Food